 In Scouting we want to avoid Ableism.
 Ableism (or Able-ism) is a belief or attitude that leads to discrimination and denial of opportunities, much like racism or sexism.
-It begins by making assumptions about what people with disabilities cannot do.
-Ableism can be mean-spirited where no effort is made to include people with disabilities, but usually it is harder to spot than other forms of discrimination because the person doing the discriminating appears to be looking out for the best interests of the person with the disability.
-Doing something for a person when they want to do it for themselves is not actually helping, it is taking away their dignity.
-You can offer help, but let the other person decide if they want the help.
+It begins by making assumptions about what people with disabilities cannot do, and then making no effort to give them an opportunity to try.
+Ableism is harder to spot than other forms of discrimination because the person doing the discriminating appears to be looking out for the best interests of the person with the disability.

-Adaptations are physical adjustments to how we do things so people with disabilities can participate in activities that others do.
+Adaptations are physical adjustments to ways of doing things so that people with disabilities can participate in activities that others do.
 Adaptations differ from accommodations in that the focus is using technology to enhance a person's physical abilities or to make an activity doable.

-The key point for Scout leaders is to make an effort to make the same activities available to those with disabilities that you would make available to any other Scout.
+The key point for Scout leaders is to make an effort to make the same activities that you would do with any other Scout available to those with disabilities.
 Yes, there will be situations where it is not possible, but if a Scout is willing to try, there is almost always a way to make something possible.